How Do I Comfort My Daughter Who Has Had a Miscarriage

 If your daughter lives a long way away from you and you will be sending a card, here are some ideas for what to write in a miscarriage sympathy card.

-Another resources here at Simple Sympathy is:
+another resource here at Simple Sympathy is:

 Poems for Miscarriage and Infant Loss